Tuition + Financial Aid

 Scholarship, outside scholarships, and other financial aid resources.

-Tuition and fees: This payment covers costs incurred for operation of the school including adjunct faculty, visiting lecturers, use of school computer stations, some computer software, printing and drafting supplies, graphic reproduction costs, printed materials, some reading materials, and transportation costs for field trips.
+Tuition: This payment covers costs incurred for operation of the school including adjunct faculty, visiting lecturers, use of school computer stations, some computer software, printing and drafting supplies, graphic reproduction costs, printed materials, reading materials, and transportation costs for field trips.
 Conway does not offer dormitory housing or meal plans.
-The participation fee covers the multi-day orientation field trip, information technology, and field trips.

-Each participant agrees to pay tuition and fees according to the following payment schedule for the academic year (continue to check this page for updated information):
+Each participant agrees to pay tuition according to the following payment schedule:

 - Deposit: $750 non-refundable deposit upon signing enrollment agreement (the deposit is applied toward the first tuition payment)

-- First payment: amount TBA due on or before September 1
+- First payment: amount due on or before September 30

-- Second payment: amount TBA due on or before February 1
+- Second payment: amount due on or before February 1

-Equipment and supplies: A list of equipment and supplies that will need to be purchased is given to students after they have been accepted into the program.
-Each student is required to have their own laptop computer and basic computer skills.
+Equipment and supplies: A list of equipment and supplies that will need to be purchased is given to enrolled students.
+Each student is required to have their own laptop computer.

 Living expenses vary from student to student and are derived from student surveys completed at the end of each academic year.
-In addition to housing and food expenses, students need to budget for other personal living expenses including transportation, health insurance (coverage is required in Massachusetts), books, telephone, drafting equipment, digital camera, and other supplies.
-Expenses beyond tuition for the 10-month program average $22,000 (ranging from $15,000 to $30,000).
+In addition to housing and food expenses, students need to budget for other personal living expenses including transportation, health insurance (coverage is required in Massachusetts), telephone, drafting equipment, and other supplies.
+Expenses beyond tuition for the Master of Science in Ecological Design program average $18,000 (ranging from $15,000 to $30,000).

 Housing: Conway does not have dormitories.
 Most students rent rooms, apartments or houses in the area for the year.
 The school maintains a list of available rentals, many of which have housed Conway students for years.
 Students make their own arrangements, usually during the summer before school starts.
 Contact the school for more information.